Many salons want better phone coverage without changing the number clients already know.

-That is why the better question is not just whether a salon can forward calls to AI.
+Because the real question is not just whether you can forward calls to AI.

-It is whether the business can do it without changing its public number, confusing repeat clients, or forcing the team into a full workflow reset.
+It is whether you can do it without changing your public number, confusing repeat clients, or forcing the team into a full workflow reset.

-For most salons, spas, med spas, and beauty clinics, that is the real issue.
+For most salons, spas, med spas, and beauty clinics, that is the actual issue.

 The number already lives on Google Business Profile, booking confirmations, signage, appointment cards, social profiles, and old client contacts.
 If adding call coverage means changing that number, many owners stop there.